Resonious/pico-8-wormhole/README.md

+# What is this

+Modified version of the original (https://github.com/saljam/webwormhole)[webwormhole] that instead of sending files, synchronizes the GPIO memory of 2 pico-8 browser carts.

+# Original README

 THIS PROJECT IS STILL IN EARLY DEVELOPMENT, IT USES EXPERIMENTAL CRYPTOGRAPHIC LIBRARIES, AND IT HAS NOT HAD ANY KIND OF SECURITY OR CRYPTOGRAPHY REVIEWS.
 BEWARE THIS MIGHT BE BROKEN AND UNSAFE.